-The Font clause specifies the appearance (typeface, color, etc.) of text objects.
-The Font clause has the following syntax:
+The Font clause specifies the appearance (typeface, color, etc.) of text objects and has this syntax:

 '''

 FONT ("fontname", style, size, forecolor [, backcolor] )

 '''

 Fontname in double quotation marks is the typeface to be displayed.
 Style is the text attribute of the typeface as shown in the following table.
 Size must be 0 in a MIF file, because each text object on a Map is attached to the map itself (thus the text size changes as you zoom in or out).
 Forecolor is an integer representing a 24-bit RGB color.
 The background color is optional; if you include it, MapInfo fills the area behind the text with the color you specify.